majestic53/nomic-alpha/readme.md

 __NOTE__: Tested with the Clang C++ compilers.
 Modification to the makefiles might be required to build with a different compiler.

+To build the entire project, first install the required libraries:

+* libSDL2
+* libGLEW
+* libFreeType

-To build the entire project, run the following command from the projects root directory:
+Next, run the following command from the projects root directory:

 ```
 make release